How to Improve LSAT Reading Comprehension: Advanced Strategies to Boost Your Score

-To improve, you need to adopt a system that helps you understand the author’s purpose, track viewpoints, and anticipate what the exam is testing.
-Once you shift from reading for information to reading for structure, the section becomes far more manageable.
-With the right strategies and consistent practice, you can significantly boost both accuracy and timing.
+From reading for information → reading for structure.
+Once you understand the author’s purpose, track viewpoints, and anticipate what the exam tests, the section becomes far more manageable.
+With consistent practice, you can significantly boost both accuracy and timing.

 Understanding the Purpose of LSAT Reading Comprehension